 Educator Evaluations for Employees Working Under Permits

 Permits, Special Education Approvals, and Annual Career Authorizations are used by schools to provide staffing flexibilities when a certified educator is not available and/or they want to grow an individual into the profession.
+All individuals hired to provide instruction to K-12 students and serve as teacher of record must be evaluated under MCL 380.1249.
 Full-year permits require observation and evaluation for renewal.

 Administrative Rule (Teacher Certification Code) supports law and requires the teacher to have had one formal observation leading to a comprehensive evaluation rating of effective or highly effective for renewal of full-year permits.
 In addition to addressing vacancies, permits can be used as a grow-your-own pipeline to full certification.